LeSean McCoy: 2010 season

 During McCoy's rookie season, he wore the number 29.
 On March 18, 2010, McCoy changed to number 25, which he had worn at the University of Pittsburgh.
 Number 25 was previously worn by Lorenzo Booker.
 Coach Reid had this to say in August, "...
 He wants it every carry.
 He’s been running very hard.
 He’s in great shape, and I think he is ready to roll."
 McCoy took over the starting running back duties in 2010 after previous starter Brian Westbrook was released in the off-season.

 McCoy carried the ball seven times for 35 yards in an early season loss against the Green Bay Packers.
-He followed this game up with 16 carries for 120 rushing yards and a three rushing touchdowns against the Detroit Lions the following week in a winning effort.
+He followed this game up with 16 carries for 120 rushing yards and three rushing touchdowns against the Detroit Lions the following week in a winning effort.
 Head coach Andy Reid had this to say about McCoy after his game against the Lions, "He added more strength in the off-season, really bought into the off-season program, worked his tail off and it's showing up now.
 He's going out and he's running more physical, he's more deliberate and accurate with his cuts, seeing the daylight and getting North and South, which you have to do in this league..."
 During a game against the San Francisco 49ers on October 10, McCoy broke a rib and continued to play through the injury, rushing for 92 yards and catching five passes for 47 yards, and helping lead his team to a Week 5 victory.
 McCoy failed to break the 100-rushing yard barrier again until Sunday November 21 playing the New York Giants.
 Both the Eagles and Giants headed into this Sunday night contest at Lincoln Financial Field with a 6–3 win–loss record.
 McCoy ran for 111 yards and scored a touchdown, and caught five passes for 29 yards in the 27–17 win in Week 11.
 After only receiving 22 carries in the next two games combined, McCoy ran for 149 yards on 16 carries, for an average of 9.3 yards per carry (YPC) against the Dallas Cowboys in Week 14.
 Overall, in the 2010 season, McCoy finished with 1,080 rushing yards, seven rushing touchdowns, 592 receiving yards, and two receiving touchdowns.
 The Eagles finished the season 10–6 and won the NFC East Division.
 In the Wild Card Round of the playoffs, the Eagles faced the Green Bay Packers at Lincoln Financial Field in a rematch of the season opener.
 They lost to the Green Bay Packers 21–16 after failing to score a touchdown in the first half.
 McCoy had 46 rushing yards on 12 carries in his second appearance in the NFL playoffs.